VOLTTRON/volttron/docs/source/devguides/agent_development/Eclipse.rst

 3. Change the name (any name may be used but for this example the name VOLTTRON was chosen) and select the main module (``<project directory>/volttron/platform/main.py``).

-4. Select the Arguments tab and enter '-vv --developer-mode' in the Program arguments field (Figure 28) then select the Run button.
+4. Select the Arguments tab and enter '-vv' in the Program arguments field (Figure 28) then select the Run button.

 .. image:: files/28-running-volttron.jpg
 Figure 28.
 Running VOLTTRON Platform, Setting Up a Run Configuration (continued)